 Computational thinking isn’t just used by computer scientists and programmers.
 It’s used by people in all kinds of professions, like doctors, carpenters, teachers, and artists.

 You’re most likely also using computational thinking subconsciously on a daily basis.
 Just think about your process when you’re baking cupcakes on a Sunday afternoon.
-You break the recipe into smaller steps you do one at the time, and you know to bake them slightly longer than the recipe calls for because you’ve had to do that before.
+You break the recipe into smaller steps you do one at a time, and you know to bake them slightly longer than the recipe calls for because you’ve had to do that before.
 You also know chocolate chips aren’t a vital ingredient in your cupcakes, so you skip that step because you don’t have any in your pantry, and you know it’s a good idea to start preheating the oven before you pour the mix into the cupcake cases.

 Working with KUBO is also good training in thinking computationally.
 The exercises in the Coding License are designed to encourage students to break big tasks into smaller steps and to draw on their past experiences with the robot to solve new problems.
-Students also have to think about what TagTiles to use for a certain exercise and which ones to leave, and some exercises require the students to write down their solution to the problem as a guide for their classmates, teacher or their future selves.
+Students also have to think about what TagTiles to use for a certain exercise and which ones to leave, and some exercises require the students to write down their solution to the problem as a guide for their classmates, teacher, or their future selves.

-Whether it’s for baking, coding or other tasks, computational thinking is a great tool to have in your toolbox.
+Whether it’s for baking, coding, or other tasks, computational thinking is a great tool to have in your toolbox.
 Teaching kids to approach problems in a computational manner will greatly benefit their development and enable them to solve problems in the most efficient way.

 How do you use computational thinking on a daily basis?
 And how do you incorporate it into your classroom?
 Leave your thoughts in the comment section!